fewrux/grrs/README.md

 <br>

--   Search for the pattern "TODO" in the directory /path/to/project recursively, showing warnings and info messages:
+-   Search for the pattern "TODO" in the directory `/path/to/project`, showing warnings and info messages:

 ```
 $ ./target/release/grrs "TODO" /path/to/project -vv